 As the references to all parts of the general purpose standards of the EN 60079 series are not dated, the recent publication of EN 60079-7:2015 ‘Explosive atmospheres - Part 7: Equipment protection by increased safety "e"’ is not affecting the RID/ADR.

-c) ECE/TRANS/WP.15/AC.1/2016/47 (Austria)
+c) ECE/TRANS/WP.15/AC.1/2016/INF 47 (Austria)

 The Standard WG identified that the standards referred to by Austria in their document had not been encoded as general purpose standards in the CEN-CENELEC database and CEN will correct this for the future.